• Skip to primary navigation

 1. Make the dough.
 The dough for this recipe is really easy.
 Just dump all ingredients into the bowl of a stand mixer or a bread machine (if you have one) and let the machine knead the dough.
 You could also mix and knead the dough by hand.

 2. Shape the dough into buns.
-Divide the dough into 12 equal parts and shape each part into a ball.
+Divide the dough into 12 equal pieces and shape each part into a ball.

 3. Let the dough rise.
-Let the shaped dough rise in a warm place until doubled in size.
+Let the shaped dough rise in a warm place until it is doubled in size.

 4. Draw crosses on the dough.
-Make a mixture of flour, water, and sugar, place in a piping bag, and pipe into crosses over the buns.
+Make a mixture of flour, water, and sugar, place it in a piping bag, and pipe it into crosses over the buns.

 5. Bake.
-Bake the buns until dark brown.
+Bake the buns until golden brown.

 6. Glaze.
-Mix together lemon juice, water, and icing sugar to form a glaze then brush the glaze over the buns.
+Mix together lemon juice, water, and icing sugar to form a glaze, and then brush the glaze over the buns.

 landscape picture of favorite hot cross buns